junwon95/Web-Application-Study/readme.md

 The default setup is set to MySql.

-create user 'petclinic' on localhost(8080). then run src/main/resources/user.sql on MySql to initialize.
+create user 'petclinic' on localhost(8080). then run src/main/resources/db/mysql/user.sql on MySql to initialize.
 (Once only)

 You could start MySql locally with whatever installer works for your OS

+## Mail configuration

+On src/main/resources/application.yml
+fill in your email account and password.

 ## Working with Petclinic in your IDE